intelie/gitbook-drilling/collector/protocols/modbus.md

   * Input Register (Read Only) - Short input value, usually representing an input to the PLC
   * Holding Register (Read / Write) - Short value, usually representing an stored input or output

-**NOTE**: All memory areas described below is _Read Only_ for Liverig collector
+**NOTE**: All memory areas described below is _Read Only_ for LiveRig Collector

-For defined types in memory areas (double, long, integer, boolean ...) check [modbus.json](./../configuration/modbus.json.md) for configuration
+For defined types in memory areas (e.g. double, long, integer, boolean) check [modbus.json](./../configuration/modbus.json.md) for configuration.

 ## Configuring connection for Modbus sources

-**ModBus** in _Liverig_ can be accessed by two kinds of transport (TCP or Serial) and its parameter can be configured as follow:
+**ModBus** in LiveRig Collector can be accessed by two kinds of transport (TCP or Serial) and its parameter can be configured as follow:

 ```
 {protocol type}:{transport}://{endpoint:{port}|device}?{options}